caproto/caproto/doc/source/threading-client.rst

         processes.append(p)  # Clean this up at the end. time.sleep(1)  # Give it time to start up.

-The threading client is a high-performance client that uses Python built-in threading module to manage concurrency.
+The threading client is a high-performance client that uses Python's built-in threading module to manage concurrency.

 Tutorial